Lead Clinical Coder / Senior Clinical Coder

 In order to expand individual knowledge and provide a more robust service to the Trust, you will be expected to code a variety of specialties to increase your in-depth knowledge.

-You will be expected to promote continuous improvement in data quality by keeping abreast of developments and innovations in the medical, surgical, and coding disciplines.
+You will be expected to promote continuous improvement in data quality by keeping abreast of development and innovations in the medical, surgical, and coding disciplines.
 This role forms a key member of the data quality team which aims to provide credible, accurate, complete, and timely data for the Trust.

 About us

 Bedfordshire Hospitals NHS Foundation Trust provides hospital services to a growing population of around 700,000 people living across Bedfordshire and the surrounding areas across two busy hospital sites in Bedford and Luton.
-Both hospital sites offer key services such as A&E, Obstetrics-led Maternity, and Paediatrics.
+Both hospital sites offer key services such as A&E, Obstetrics-led Maternity and Paediatrics.
+You will be joining a friendly, high performing Trust committed to ensuring the health and wellbeing of staff.
+As one of the largest NHS Trusts in our region you will have access to a programme of high quality training and development to help you grow your career.
+The Trust continues to be committed to delivering the best patient care using the best clinical knowledge and technology available.

-All new staff will be subject to a probationary period covering their first six months in post.
+Please note that vacancies may close prior to the advertised closing date when sufficient number of applications have been received.
+All new staff will be subject to a probationary period covering first 6 months in post.
 Travel between hospital sites may be required.
+Please review all documents attached to ensure you familiarize yourself with all requirements of the job.

 Job responsibilities

 Lead Clinical Coders are required to create and maintain good communication links with Consultants and their clinical teams to ensure quality and depth of clinical coding is achieved.
-In order to achieve this, they are required to communicate complex coding rules to various medical, clinical, and administrative staff at all levels.
+In order to achieve this they are required to communicate complex coding rules to various medical, clinical and administrative staff at all levels.
 Communication can be via telephone, in person, written, or by email.

 To answer Clinical Commissioning Group challenges in code assignment in a timely manner.

-To be proficient in the Trust's many IT systems, including iPM, Medicode360, ICE, Clinical Correspondence, MediViewer (for ERDMS), and the Clinical Income Dashboard system.
+To be proficient in the Trust's many IT systems, including iPM, Medicode360, ICE, Clinical Correspondence, MediViewer (for ERDMS) and the Clinical Income Dashboard system.

 To access the Trust histopathological database (ICE) to extract the relevant information when assigning appropriate clinical codes.